esa/pagmo2-paper/paper.md

 *Type erasure* is used pervasively throughout the codebase to provide a form of runtime polymorphism which is safer and more ergonomic than traditional object-oriented programming.
 Template meta-programming techniques
-are used for compile-time introspection, and, with the help of sensible defaults, they allow to minimise the amount of boilerplate needed to define new optimisation problems.
+are used for compile-time introspection, and, paired to sensible defaults, they help to reduce the amount of boilerplate needed to define new optimisation problems.
 `pagmo` is designed for extensive customisation: any element of the framework (including solvers, islands, batch fitness evaluators, archipelago topologies, migration policies, etc.)